SocialFinanceDigitalLabs/cs-demand-model-regional/README.md

 ## Delete Session Scenarios

 To manage data transfer between views, users are assigned a session scenario.
-These scenarios should be deleted weekly through a recurrant job wherever the app is deployed.
+These scenarios should be deleted weekly through a recurrent job wherever the app is deployed.
 To run this command:

 ```